How to Find & Hire a Web Designer

 There are advantages to working with a designer that is in your region.
 Face-to-face meetings give you a chance to get know your designer.
 A local designer may have regional knowledge about the people, businesses, and happenings in your area – your local flavor – which can help with developing your site content.
 Most of our web design clients are in the Medford-Grants Pass-Ashland Oregon area.

-With email, VOIP, and telephone making long distance communication easy and affordable, it is perfectly reasonable to work with a designer anywhere in the world.
+With tools like email, video calls, and telephone making long distance communication easy and affordable, it is perfectly reasonable to work with a designer anywhere in the world.
 Most communication with your designer will be via email and phone.
 Face-to-face meetings are not necessary.
 At A Street Web Design, we’ve satisfactorily worked with many clients, one as far away as Japan, without ever meeting in person.

 More important than location, we feel, is the designer’s style, technical expertise and reliability.